UriCVV/data-project-I/README.md

 To answer this question, a map plot was created to visualize the distribution of shark attacks by country.
 This analysis provides insights into which countries have experienced the most shark attacks.
 In the `visualization.ipynb` file on source folder there's an interactive map at the end made with `plotly.express` package

 ![Shark Attack Gender Distribution](images/attacks_per_country.png)

+## Key Findings

+### 1. Demographics of Victims
+   - **Mostly Men Suffer from Shark Attacks:** The data shows that the majority of shark attack victims are males.
+This suggests that men are more prone to shark encounters than women.

+   - **Age of Victims:** The age group most commonly affected by shark attacks falls within the range of 11 to 30 years old.
+This demographic appears to be more at risk compared to other age groups.

+### 2. Activities during Attacks
+   - **Surfing and Swimming Activities:** The dataset reveals that most shark attacks occur during surfing and swimming activities.
+This finding indicates that these water-based activities are associated with a higher risk of shark encounters.

+   - **Time of Day:** The majority of reported attacks happen between 8:00 am and 5:00 pm.
+This could be due to the increased presence of people in the water during daylight hours, making encounters more likely.

+### 3. Mortality Rate
+   - **Low Mortality Rate:** Despite the fear and sensationalism surrounding shark attacks, the dataset indicates that the mortality rate for these incidents is relatively low.
+This suggests that while shark attacks can be traumatic and life-threatening, they do not often result in fatalities.

+### 4. Historical Trends
+   - **Increase in Shark Attacks:** Shark attacks have increased significantly over the years, with a notable surge between 1900 and 2000.
+This rise may be attributed to advancements in technology and improved data collection methods.
+It's important to note that the increase in reported attacks does not necessarily mean that the actual number of shark attacks has increased but rather the number of reported incidents.

+### 5. Geographical Distribution
+   - **Countries with the Most Reported Shark Attacks:** According to the dataset, the top three countries with the highest number of reported shark attacks from 1543 to 2018 are the USA, Australia, and South Africa, in descending order.
+This suggests that these countries are more prone to shark encounters, which could be influenced by their coastal geography and popular water-based activities.

+## Conclusion
+In conclusion, the analysis of the shark attacks dataset reveals that shark attacks predominantly affect males, with surfing and swimming being the most common activities at the time of the attacks.
+Despite the fear surrounding shark encounters, the mortality rate is relatively low.
+The increase in reported attacks over the years can be attributed to advancements in technology and data collection.
+Finally, the geographical distribution of attacks highlights that the USA, Australia, and South Africa have experienced the highest number of reported shark attacks.
+Understanding these patterns and trends can help in the development of strategies for shark attack prevention and mitigation in high-risk areas.

 ## P.S.
 The Python code used to generate these visualizations and analyze the data can be found in the Jupyter Notebook or Python script associated with this repository.